cosmastech/cosmastech.github.io/_posts/2025-12-01-request-pooling-pattern.md

 ### Why Does This Work?
-HTTP Pooling works by keeping an array of PendingRequest objects, all of which are async by default.
-When the pool() method executes, it is just awaiting an array of promises, for which we already chained a `then()` method to map them into the object we want.
+HTTP Pooling works by keeping an array of PendingRequest objects, all of which are have their async property set to true by default.
+When the pool() method executes, it is just awaiting an array of Promises, for which we already chained a `then()` method to map them into the object we want.
 For our one-off request case (`GetFlights@fetch()`), we are creating a new PendingRequest and marking it as async via `$pendingRequest->async()`.
-We do this not because the request will be handled concurrently with other requests, but because we want to share the promise chaining.
+We do this not because the request will be handled concurrently with other requests, but because we want to share the Promise chaining.

 ## Why?

-I came to this pattern as I was refactoring some code which felt a bit sluggish.
+I came to this pattern as I was refactoring some endpoints which were very slow.
 The sluggishness was a result of sequential requests to an external API.
-When these methods were written initially, they worked fine, because we didn't need to gather anything.
+When these methods were written initially, they worked fine, because we didn't need to gather everything at once.
 The frontend of the web application called a separate application endpoint for flights, for hotels, for cars, etc. In that way, they were able to be called asynchronously.

 As we move towards a single endpoint returning all of gathered data, the series of requests